 4. Customer tips.

-- Customers can add the tip when they place their food order
+- Customers can include the tip when placing the order.

-- Customers can choose to give you a cash tip as you complete the delivery.
+- Customers can can give you a cash tip when you deliver.

 How quickly can you get the delivery completed?